-Further, the IPCC Guidelines for National Greenhouse Gas Inventories do not currently include a methodology for accounting for the emissions removed by DACS.
-This means that the abatement from DAC facilities cannot be counted towards meeting international emissions mitigation targets under the UNFCCC.
-This was cited as a reason for not including DAC in the Australian Emissions Reduction Fund, which incorporated a new methodology for CCUS in 2021.
+Further, the IPCC Guidelines for National Greenhouse Gas Inventories do not currently include a dedicated classification category for the carbon dioxide removed by DACS.
+This means that the CO2 removals from DAC facilities can only be counted towards meeting international emissions mitigation targets under the UNFCCC under the generic category "6.
+Other" of the NGHGI.